jasonsbarr/functional/packages/collections/README.md

 - List - a linked list using Array-based cells
 - Nil - represents the empty List for safe use with what would otherwise be `null` and `undefined` values
 - Range - if all you need is to iterate over a range of numbers, this is what you need
+- Map - like native JavaScript Maps, but with additional methods and functionality
 - Tuple - immutable, Array-like collection

 ## Basic Usage